niktay/niktay.github.io/_posts/2021-03-21-linectf21-babycrypto1.md

 > [babycrypto1.py](/files/babycrypto1.py)

 In this challenge we are provided with the ip and port of a network service and a python script which seemingly contains the code of the network service.
-Let's have a look at the code shall we?
+Lets have a look at the code shall we?

 ```python
 flag = open("flag", "rb").read().strip()